anubias/rbt/README.md

 }
 ```

-The `Player::act()` function is invoked by the game engine once per turn.
+The `act()` function is invoked by the game engine once per turn.
 It is within this function that the players should execute their own bot tactic logic.

 Players are free to organize their code as they see fit, as long as all their code resides within their own module directory.

 ### Constructors

-In addition, each player needs to implement the `Player::new()` method which delegates proper construction of their data structure.
+In addition, each player needs to implement the `new()` method which delegates proper construction of their data structure.
 It is mandatory in this project (as well as a good coding practice) that constructors don't fail.

 ### Delayed (expensive) initialization

-In case that some players require expensive initialization which may fail, there is the `Player::initialized()` function which should contain the expensive initialization code.
+In case that some players require expensive initialization which may fail, there is the `initialized()` function which should contain the expensive initialization code.

 ### World map

 As mentioned, the game world is a bi-dimensional map.
-The world map is represented by an array with the dimensions specified by the `Players::MAX_WORLD_SIZE` constant.
-In practice, the actual map is smaller than the maximum world size, and the actual size is provided in the `context` parameter of the `Player::act()` function.
+The world map is represented by an array with the dimensions specified by the `MAX_WORLD_SIZE` constant.
+In practice, the actual map is smaller than the maximum world size, and the actual size is provided in the `context` parameter of the `act()` function.

-The constant `Players::MAX_WORLD_SIZE` is useful if players chose to cache their own world-view in arrays.
+The constant `MAX_WORLD_SIZE` is useful if players chose to cache their own world-view in arrays.
 The alternative is to represent the map (or portions of the map) using dynamic data structures such as Vectors.

 ### Terrain